heidipatja/ramverk1-project/README.md

 ```

 ```
-Exit by using ctrl + D
+Exit sqlite by using ctrl + D
 ```

 ```